leonseng/nginx-ingress-controller-demo/README.md

 # NGINX Ingress Controller Demo

-This repository contains demo flows for [NGINX Ingress Controller](https://github.com/nginxinc/kubernetes-ingress) by F5.
+This repository contains demo flows for [F5 NGINX Ingress Controller](https://github.com/nginxinc/kubernetes-ingress).

-## Prereq

-NGINX Ingress Controller should be installed in cluster and exposed via Kubernetes service

 ## Setup

+Prerequisite:
+1. NGINX Ingress Controller should be installed in cluster
+1. NGINX Ingress Controller should be exposed via Kubernetes service with an IP accessible by a test client
+1. This repository creates and deploys resources in the namespaces `blue`, `green` and `security`.
+Ensure NGINX Ingress Controller is configured to monitor for CRDs in these namespaces.

 ```
 git clone https://github.com/leonseng/nginx-ingress-controller-demo.git
 cd nginx-ingress-controller-demo
 kubectl apply -f 00-setup/
 ```

+---

 ## Demo flow